-The data utilized in this study encompassed 150,000 tweets from a diverse demographic spectrum across the United States, spanning from March 2022 to March 2023.
-The snscrape Python library was employed to conduct an extensive data retrieval process, extracting tweets through Twitter API.
+The data utilized in this study encompassed 150,000 tweets from a diverse demographic spectrum across the USA, spanning from March 2022 to March 2023.
+The snscrape Python library was employed to conduct an extensive data retrieval process, extracting tweets through Twitter Application Programming Interface.
 The dataset included tweets posted during this timeframe and was collected to capture the dynamic evolution of public sentiment over the course of the Omicron variant's prevalence.
-The downloaded Twitter data consists of the following:
+Table 1 summarizes the Twitter data on US discourse regarding Omicron vaccination (March 2022-March 2023) using the snscrape Python library.